 English language requirements

-To get the maximum benefit from studying with us if your first language is not English, you will need to be confident understanding and following discussions presented in written and spoken English at University level and will need to satisfy yourself that you have the appropriate level of English language proficiency.
+If English is not your first language, you will need to be confident understanding and following discussions presented in written and spoken English at University level and will need to satisfy yourself that you have the appropriate level of English language proficiency.
 As a guide, we would suggest you need near-native command of the language, with levels around IELTS 6.5 or TOEFL iBT 92.
 Please contact us if you are unsure.

-Please ensure you let us know about any support requirements when booking so that we can offer you the support and advice you require before your course starts, enabling a smooth transition to your studies.
+Please let us know about any support requirements when booking so that we can work to support you.

 Payments

 Payment can be made by credit/debit card using our secure online booking system, unless otherwise arranged.
-You can either pay in full at the time of booking or pay a 15% registration fee as a deposit; the balance will automatically be taken two weeks before the start of the course, if your payment card is stored in our system.
+You can pay in full at the time of booking or pay in two instalments (the first instalment will be 15% of the full fee, the 85% balance will be taken automatically two weeks before the course starts if your payment card is stored in our system).
 For bookings received later than 14 days before the start of the course, payment must be made in full.

 Booking deadlines

 Bookings close 5 days before the start of the course.
-If your preferred course is full at the time of booking you can add yourself to a waiting list.
-You will be notified, by email, if a place becomes available.
+If your preferred course is full at the time of booking, the ‘Book now’ button will be replaced with ‘Add to waitlist’.
+Please add yourself to the waiting list and we will notify you, by email, if a place becomes available.
 We always recommend that you book early and well before the booking deadline to avoid disappointment.

 Booking terms and conditions